Nobelium: Discovery

-Work on element 102 also continued in Dubna, and in 1964, experiments were carried out there to detect alpha-decay daughters of element 102 isotopes by synthesizing element 102 from the reaction of a uranium-238 target with neon ions.
+Work on element 102 also continued in Dubna, and in 1964, experiments were carried out there to detect alpha-decay daughters of element 102 isotopes by synthesizing element 102 from the reaction of a ^{238}U target with neon ions.
 The products were carried along a silver catcher foil and purified chemically, and the isotopes ^{250}Fm and ^{252}Fm were detected.
-The yield of ^{252}Fm was interpreted as evidence that its parent ^{256}102 was also synthesized: as it was noted that ^{252}Fm could also be produced directly in this reaction by the simultaneous emission of an alpha particle with the excess neutrons, steps were taken to ensure that ^{252}Fm could not go directly to the catcher foil.
-The half-life detected for ^{256}102 was 8 s, which is much higher than the more modern 1967 value of (3.2 ± 0.2) s.
-Further experiments were conducted in 1966 for ^{254}102, using the reactions ^{243}Am(^{15}N,4n)^{254}102 and ^{238}U(^{22}Ne,6n)^{254}102, finding a half-life of (50 ± 10) s: at that time the discrepancy between this value and the earlier Berkeley value was not understood, although later work proved that the formation of the isomer ^{250m}Fm was less likely in the Dubna experiments than at the Berkeley ones.
-In hindsight, the Dubna results on ^{254}102 were probably correct and can be now considered a conclusive detection of element 102.
+The yield of ^{252}Fm was interpreted as evidence that its parent ^{256}No was also synthesized: as it was noted that ^{252}Fm could also be produced directly in this reaction by the simultaneous emission of an alpha particle with the excess neutrons, steps were taken to ensure that ^{252}Fm could not go directly to the catcher foil.
+The half-life detected for ^{256}No was 8 s, which is much higher than the more modern 1967 value of (3.2 ± 0.2) s.
+Further experiments were conducted in 1966 for ^{254}No, using the reactions ^{243}Am(^{15}N,4n)^{254}No and ^{238}U(^{22}Ne,6n)^{254}No, finding a half-life of (50 ± 10) s: at that time the discrepancy between this value and the earlier Berkeley value was not understood, although later work proved that the formation of the isomer ^{250m}Fm was less likely in the Dubna experiments than at the Berkeley ones.
+In hindsight, the Dubna results on ^{254}No were probably correct and can be now considered a conclusive detection of element 102.

-One more very convincing experiment from Dubna was published in 1966 (though it was submitted in 1965), again using the same two reactions, which concluded that ^{254}102 indeed had a half-life much longer than the 3 seconds claimed by Berkeley.
+One more very convincing experiment from Dubna was published in 1966 (though it was submitted in 1965), again using the same two reactions, which concluded that ^{254}No indeed had a half-life much longer than the 3 seconds claimed by Berkeley.
 Later work in 1967 at Berkeley and 1971 at the Oak Ridge National Laboratory fully confirmed the discovery of element 102 and clarified earlier observations.
 In December 1966, the Berkeley group repeated the Dubna experiments and fully confirmed them, and used this data to finally assign correctly the isotopes they had previously synthesized but could not yet identify at the time.
 Thus they claimed to have discovered nobelium in 1958 to 1961.